Holly Humberstone: Musical style and influences

-Humberstone music has been described as pop, synth-pop, indie rock, alternative rock and pop rock.
+Humberstone's music has been described as pop, synth-pop, indie rock, alternative rock and pop rock.
 Her music style has been compared to artists such as Lorde and Bon Iver given its intimate and atmospheric style.
-Humberstone cites Damien Rice, Ben Howard, Phoebe Bridgers, and Haim as musical inspirations.
-Rice's debut studio album O (2002) is considered by Humberstone to be her 'first favourite album'.
-She has stated she mostly identifies with "female writers who overshare", and has described her own musical style as "quite self-exposing".
+Humberstone cites Damien Rice, Ben Howard, Phoebe Bridgers and Haim as musical inspirations.
+Rice's debut studio album O (2002) is considered by Humberstone to be her "first favourite album".
+She has stated she mostly identifies with "female writers who overshare" and has described her own musical style as "quite self-exposing".